Novicetheaf/Honda-Motorcycle-Ecommerce-Project/README.md

 The main goal in this project was to showcase my ability to use a full stack framework called Django which is a python based framework.
 It also shows my use of a postgresql database.

 ### Scope
-The scope of the project was to provide an application that the end-user could use while considering what kawasaki motorcycle suites them best and would respond primarily on a mobile device, and showcase my design, python, flask and mongodb skills to date along with html and css.
+The scope of the project was to provide an application that the end-user could use to purchase whatever honda motorcycle that they prefer best and would respond primarily on a mobile device, and showcase my design, python, Django and postgresql skills to date along with jquery, html, and css.

 ### Structure
 The key aspects of the navbar was to have the navbar fixed to the top of the screen for easy access which allows the user to navigate wherever and whenever.